tslocke/hobo/hobo_jquery/README.markdown

 The alternative is to use `<form>`.
 Since this implementation of editor starts with an input and switches to a view via Javascript, using a form would allow reasonable javascript-disabled behaviour.

-## Missing items

-TODO

- * sortable-input-many
- * name-many
- * live-search works, but it's not 'live'

-It's quite likely that some of the new tag definitions are missing id, class, merge or param attributes.
-This doesn't impact core functionality, but it does limit your ability to extend the tags.
-If you notice any such omissions, please let us know, it is easy to fix..

 ## Changes behind the scenes